agrendath/QTools/README.md

 - /deathstop - Shows the leaderboard of the top 10 players with most deaths
 - /applestop - Shows the leaderboard of the top 10 players with most apples eaten
 - /extract \<enchantment\> - Extracts an enchantment from the item in the player's hand by giving it to them in the form of an enchanted book and removing it from the item, this costs 2000 xp and does not work for soul enchantments

+Other Functionality:
+- Fortune on hoes also increases drops from harvesting wheat, carrots, potatoes and beetroot with the hoe

 Soul Enchantments:
 - Magnetism: usable on all tools and weapons, when you destroy blocks or kill mobs/players the loot drops and xp drops get absorbed right into your inventory/xp bar